lballore/atlassian-jira-sdk/README.md

 ## Documentation

-The documentation guides are placed under the [docs](/docs) folder.
+The documentation guides can be found under the [docs](/docs) folder.

 ### Table of contents